 Outside of Dhaka, Bangladesh, children as young as seven years old work in leather tanneries.
 The majority of child laborers in tanneries are male.
 The children that work in tanneries generally come from very poor families, which rely on the child's income to survive.
-The Some of these children work nearly 15 hours a day.
+407 Some of these children work nearly 15 hours a day.
 Wages for children in tanneries in Bangladesh are around USD 37 a month.
 A report looking at tanneries in Bangladesh that employ child labor found that protective garments and equipment are rarely provided or used.
 This exposes children to the harmful chemicals used in the leather tanning process.
-The provided of the protective garments are rarely provided or used.
-This exposes children to the harmful chemicals used in the leather tanning process.
+408

 The exposure to harmful chemicals does not end when the workers leave the factory.
 In the neighborhood of Hazaribagh, "some 150 leather tanneries discharge 21 thousand cubic meters of untreated effluent into the nearby Buriganga River each day."
-With the Buriganga River being the primary water source for Hazaribagh's inhabitants, residents of the neighborhood are continuously exposed to these harmful chemicals.
+409 With the Buriganga River being the primary water source for Hazaribagh's inhabitants, residents of the neighborhood are continuously exposed to these harmful chemicals.